Unveiling horizons in quantum critical collapse: Discussion

-By contrast, once gravity is included, the situation is constrained.
-As discussed in Section~\ref{sec:criticalcollapse}, with appropriate regularity and boundary conditions in the gauge-invariant linear perturbation analysis including the constraint equations (which restrict admissible initial data), all higher-$l$ modes decay due to the effective potential barrier in a self-similar, spherically symmetric background.
-This is a kinematical statement at the level of the Einstein equations, regardless of whether the source is classical or quantum.
+However, for (ii), by contrast, once gravity is included, the situation is much more constrained.
+As discussed in Section~\ref{sec:criticalcollapse}, with appropriate regularity and boundary conditions in the gauge-invariant linear perturbation analysis including the constraint equations (which restrict admissible initial data), all higher-$l$ modes \emph{decay} due to the effective potential barrier in a self-similar, spherically symmetric background \cite{Martin-Garcia:1998zqj, Gundlach:2025yje}.
+This is a \emph{kinematical} statement at the level of the Einstein equations, independent of whether the matter source is treated classically or semiclassically.
 Consequently, imposing the same regularity and boundary conditions implies that no choice of Hadamard quantum state can manufacture an IR growing mode absent from the classical spectrum.\footnote{A subtle point is that higher-$l$ growing modes can appear at second order in perturbation theory~\cite{Garfinkle:1998tt}.
-Any backreaction sensitive to angular structure therefore emerges only at that level and is not a primary concern here.} Moreover, within our two-dimensional reduced framework, we consistently choose a Boulware-like state that is stationary and spherically symmetric, with vanishing asymptotic quantum flux.
-This implies the vacuum is annihilated by all field modes at past infinity, so each mode begins in its ground state.
-Taken together with the compatibility with the constraint equations, these considerations justify that our state constitutes admissible initial data.
-Thus, for critical collapse it is reasonable to assume that the dynamically relevant content near criticality is exhausted by the $s$-wave IR growing mode and the universal UV structure.
-As discussed in Section~\ref{sec:onelooptheory}, the latter is captured by performing the dimensional reduction correctly with the trace anomaly given in~\eqref{eq:traceanomaly}.
+Yet any backreaction sensitive to angular structure therefore emerges only at a higher order and is not a primary concern within linear perturbation.} Within our two-dimensional reduced framework we further work with a Boulware-like state that is stationary and spherically symmetric, with vanishing asymptotic quantum flux; equivalently, the vacuum is annihilated by all field modes at past infinity so that each mode begins in its ground state.
+Taken together with compatibility with the constraint equations, these considerations justify that our state corresponds to admissible initial data in the sense relevant for the near-critical evolution.